 The Venetian Macao is the flagship casino resort on Macau’s bustling Cotai Strip.
-Modelled on its sister property in Las Vegas, the Venetian Macao is (as the name suggests) themed on the romantic streets and canals of Venice.
-Naturally some of the romance is lost through the 3000 plus slot machines constantly flashing at you, but the gondola rides and replica St Marks Square are almost as jaw dropping as the real thing.
+Modeled on its sister property in Las Vegas, the Venetian Macau is themed on the romantic streets and canals of Venice, as the name suggests.
+Naturally, some of the romance is lost through the 3,000-odd slot machines constantly flashing at you, but the gondola rides and replica St. Marks Square are almost as jaw-dropping as the real thing.

-Get Lost in the Biggest Casino in the World
+Get Lost in One of the World's Biggest Casinos

-The Venetian Macao is the biggest casino in the world.
-Fact.
-Forget those pretenders in Vegas and Atlantic City, the Venetian Macao has 550,000 square metres of dedicated gaming space.
-That means more than 800 gaming tables featuring everything from poker to fan-tan and 3,400 slot machines – known locally as hungry tigers.
-It’s said to be the 6th biggest building in the world.
+The Venetian Macao is one of the biggest casinos in the world.
+Full stop.
+Forget those venues in Vegas and Atlantic City, the Venetian Macao has 550,000 square meters of dedicated gaming space.
+That means more than 500 gaming tables featuring everything from poker to fan-tan and 2,000 slot machines—known locally as hungry tigers.

 Be Serenaded by Real Gondoliers

 The blockbuster attraction at the Venetian is its network of canals.
-Just like the canals at the original property in Las Vegas (or indeed in Venice itself), they are patrolled by gondalas manned by gondoliers warbling out tunes from the old country.
-The Venetian lays claim to authentic Italian gondoliers shipped in from Venice.
-Gondola rides run daily from 11am-10pm
+Just like the canals at the original property in Las Vegas (or indeed in Venice itself), these are patrolled by gondolas manned by gondoliers warbling out tunes like "Amore" and "Volare" from the old country.
+Literally: The Venetian lays claim to authentic Italian gondoliers shipped in from Venice.
+Gondola rides run daily from 11 a.m. to 10 p.m., and tickets can be purchased at the Boutique di Gondola and Emporio di Gondola at the Sand Shoppes at the Venetian.

 Eat a Fat Burger